ilias-t/nodejs/readme.md

 >What does it return?
 How is this similar or different to the browser console?

 What parts of the API interest you?
 Let's write down a few modules that you'll have time to research at the end on your own.
-During this workshop we'll discusss:
+During this workshop we'll discuss:

 * Assert
 * File System